amdharness/link-import/README.md

 ( IntelliJ IDEA allows to "open in browser" opened html, ALT-F2 on Windows)

 ## Test Automation
+Smoke test:
-* Smoke test: `npm test`
+* `npm test`

-* Multi-browser test.
+Multi-browser test.
 Prepare project and run test by
-* npm install
+* `npm install`
-* cd test
+* `cd test`
-* bower install
+* `bower install`
-* polymer test
+* `polymer test`

 Keep in mind the `polymer test` by default will run the test on all registered browsers in your OS. `-l` key allows to define the browser to test against.
+It is also quite slow and looks like frozen, to see the progress use:

+`polymer test --verbose -l chrome`